-She had her eyes closed now, leaning against him, waiting to see how he would help her, and able to guess some of it.
+She had her eyes closed now, leaning against him, shivering, miserable, as cold fingers of water trickled down her neck and under her clothing, waiting to see how he would help her, and able to guess some of it.
 If she needed to object, she would.

 She didn’t say anything, but she did know something about him.
 She’d seen him on the fell before, at a distance.
 He was staying at the local Inn.

 He hesitated for a while, then pulled her closer to him to gain from his warmth and relative dryness.